taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `/path/to/aot/module` should point to the directory that contains a `metadata.tcb`.

-You can destroy an unused AOT module, but please ensure that there is no kernel or compute graph related to it pending to [`ti_submit`](#function-ti_submit).
+You can destroy an unused AOT module, but please ensure that there is no kernel or compute graph related to it pending to [`ti_flush`](#function-ti_flush).

 ```cpp
 ti_destroy_aot_module(aot_module);